 Contact with the media

-If a journalist wants your expert opinion, it is of course perfectly acceptable to ask in what context your remarks will be used.
+- If a journalist wants your expert opinion, it is of course perfectly acceptable to ask in what context your remarks will be used.
 Be prepared that the journalist will be in a hurry and may want to conduct the interview immediately or on the same day.

-You can request to read through your remarks or have them read to you before they go to print.
-Agree on this in advance, and remember that journalists are working to a tight schedule.
+- You can request to read your comments, or have them read to you, before they are published.
+Agree on this in advance, and remember that the journalist working on a tight schedule.
 When it comes to recorded interviews, you cannot expect to see/hear the segment before it is broadcast or published online.

 - After the interview – feel free to offer the journalist additional facts/information and be available to them in case of any follow-up questions.
 This increases the chances of the article or piece being accurate.